gvwilson/sdxpy/en/src/tester/index.md

     which means we don't know if
     the thing we're testing is working properly or not.

-In order to implement this classification scheme we need to distinguish failing tests from broken ones.
+To implement this classification scheme we need to distinguish failing tests from broken ones.
 Our rule is that
 if a test [%g throw_exception "throws" %] an `AssertionError`